 8. Pin a lot, I mean A LOT (but from good sources) at peak times

 The second important determinant of your Pinterest success is your ability to pin content on a daily basis, that too multiple times (read 5-30) a day.
 Pinning at such high-frequency can, in itself, be a full-time job, if not for scheduling apps to help you out.
-You can either use “BoardBooster” or “TailWindApp” to schedule your pins in advance.
-Both these scheduling apps will cost you money based on the monthly subscription you choose (dependent on the number of pins you want to pin per month).
-Before investing in either, you can try them out for free for the first month to see which one you like the best.
+You can use ViralTag, TailWindApp or BoardBooster to schedule your pins in advance (I recently started using ViralTag and love the convenience of cyclic scheduling of evergreen posts).
+However, a point to remember is that all these scheduling apps will cost you money based on the monthly subscription you choose.
+Before investing though, you can try them out for free for the first month to see which one you like the most.
+(For bloggers, ViralTag offers a 6-month FREE “Blogger Plan” in exchange for an unbiased review).

 Also, if you are wondering, what exactly I mean by peak times, check out my Social Media Tips board on Pinterest where I have curated and collected some awesome infographics on platform-wise peak traffic hours.